oniony/TMSU/README.md

   * 'files' command no longer finds files that inherit a tag from the file- system on-the-fly.
-  * '--recursive' (-r) option on 'tag' and 'untag' for tagging/untagging directory contents recursively.
+  * --recursive (-r) option on 'tag' and 'untag' for tagging/untagging directory contents recursively.
-  * 'files' command now has --directory' (-d) and '--file' (-f) options.
+  * 'files' command now has --directory (-d) and --file (-f) options to limit output to just files or directories.
-    '-d' excludes files of matching directories and '-f' excludes parent directories of matching files.
+  * 'files' command now has --branch (-b) and --leaf (-l) options to omit items within matching directories and to omit parent directories of matching items respectively.
   * Improved command-line parsing: now supports global options, short options and mixed option ordering.
   * 'repair' command rewritten to fix bugs.